 The revisions to the project included changes to PA11-0028 (General Plan Amendment) and PA11-0029 (Change of Zone) regarding a number of parcels in Area #3 to be changed to Residential 30 (R30).
-One property owner on Alessandro Boulevard (just east of Blue Ribbon Lane) did not want his property rezoned.
+One resident on Alessandro Boulevard (just east of Blue Ribbon Lane) did not want his property rezoned.
 Another land owner with property near the southeast corner of Alessandro Boulevard and Lasselle Street requested to be included in the rezoning to Residential 30 (R30).
-With the location of these parcels relatively close, total of acreage being comparable and a discussion with RBF Consulting (who completed the required CEQA documentation for the project), trade out of approximately 17 acres east of Blue Ribbon Lane for 17 acres of APN 486-280-043 to be rezoned Residential 30 (R30) was possible without a major revision to the Initial Study and related reports.
+With the location of these parcels relatively close, total of acreage comparable and a discussion with RBF Consulting (who completed the required CEQA documentation for the project), staff was able to trade out approximately 17 acres east of Blue Ribbon Lane for 17 acres of APN 486-280-043 to be rezoned Residential 30 (R30) without a major revision to the Initial Study and related reports.